 1/4 red onion, diced

-3 tsp pickled jalapeños, diced
+3 teaspoons pickled jalapeños, diced

-1/2 c watermelon, diced
+1/2 cup watermelon, diced

-1/2 tsp ginger, finely minced
+1/2 teaspoon ginger, finely minced

-handful of coriander, chopped
+handful of cilantro, chopped

-Bring a pot of salted water to a boil, reduce to a simmer and poach the scallops for 1 minute, immediately removing and plunging into a bowl of ice water.
-Poach the prawns in the same pot of water until they are pink and opaque (also plunging in the ice water to stop them from over-cooking).
+Poach the shrimp in the same pot of water until they are pink and opaque, 2-3 minutes (also plunging in the ice water to stop them from over-cooking).

 Love the sweet, spicy and sour flavours!
 Love your new look, very neat!